sbadirli/Open-Set-Authorship-Attribution/README.md

 ## Data

 You can download the datasets used in the paper from [Dropbox](https://www.dropbox.com/s/yvd5kumuamxecsa/AA%20Data%20and%20MFW1000.zip?dl=0).
-Create a `data` folder in your main `project path` and put the data under this folder.
+The dataset contains Authors and their books in a seperate text files, vocabulary list, and most frequent 1000 words.

 ## Experiments